-When you make a gift from your capital assets, your income tax basis transfers to the donee.
-This could cause adverse income tax consequences for the donee if the asset has considerably appreciated in value since you originally purchased it.
-However, if you die still owning the appreciated asset and your child inherits it, the asset's basis steps up to the fair market value on the date of your death, saving a capital gain tax upon sale.
+When you make a gift from your capital assets, your income tax basis transfers to the recipient.
+This could cause adverse income tax consequences for the recipient if the asset has considerably appreciated in value since you originally purchased it.
+However, if you die still owning the appreciated asset and the recipient inherits it, the asset's basis steps up to the fair market value on the date of your death, saving capital gain tax upon sale.